tock/tock/doc/CI_Hardware.md

         - The python file will be named “test” which is the file that reads into any information from the application, and outputs any messages that are meaningful.
 This information can be the state, action, or messages from the application onto the target board.
         - Then, you can create a readme and makefile corresponding to the test to explain what functions are being tested on the board and to compile/build the application (test) for the board.
         - To add the test, you’ll push the files of the test with the title of the function being tested to the directory path libtock-c/examples/ci-tests in github.
 The full path will then be libtock-c/examples/ci-tests/{app} with “{app}” being the title to the test you made as the folder.
 This is necessary because the “main.py” file uses the path to build, install, and run the test.
     2. To add the tests to the boards you want to test, you’ll need to go to the specific board in Tock/Boards directory ([Official Tock Repository](https://github.com/tock/tock/tree/master/boards/nordic) or [Forked Repository  w/ file](https://github.com/goodoomoodoo/tock/tree/master/boards/nordic/nrf52840dk)), and in the boards directory, you’ll either edit, or create, the test.config.toml file for that board.
 There, you’ll go to the test object, or create one, and either add it to the “all” specifier for all raspberry Pi’s to run the test, or add the test to specific Raspberry Pi’s by making the specifier for the test object be the identity number of said raspberry pi.
-To see what’s included currently in the test configuration file for each board, visit the nrf52840dk board [here](https://github.com/goodoomoodoo/tock/blob/master/boards/nordic/nrf52840dk/test.config.toml) to see the contents and format.
-Also revisit the previous section discussing the test configuration file [here](#configuration-files).
+To see what’s included currently in the test configuration file for each board, visit the [nrf52840dk board](https://github.com/goodoomoodoo/tock/blob/master/boards/nordic/nrf52840dk/test.config.toml) to see the contents and format.
+Also revisit the previous section discussing the test [configuration file](#configuration-files).

 ![Diagram for Adding/Choosing Tests](images/ci-hardware/testsdiagram.png)